hku-systems/bidl/README.md

 bash run.sh malicious
 ```

-- Output: a pdf file named `malicious.pdf`, containing the throughput of BIDL under a malicious broadcaster during five views.
+- Output: a pdf file named `.figure/malicious.pdf`, containing the throughput of BIDL under a malicious broadcaster during five views.
 - Expected results:
-  - BIDL's throughput drops in view 0 due to the malicious broadcaster's misbehavior.
+  - BIDL's throughput drops in `view 0` due to the malicious broadcaster's misbehavior.
-  - BIDL's throughput recovers in view 2.
-This is because the broadcaster
-    misbehaves in $f+1$ views with different leaders and the broadcaster is
-    added to the denylist.
+  - BIDL's throughput recovers in `view 2`.
+This is because consensus nodes detect the broadcaster's misbehavior in $f+1$ views (with different leaders) and add the broadcaster to the denylist.

 ## Deployment (if you don't use our cluster)